Luis Robert Preview, Player Props: White Sox vs. Athletics

 Luis Robert At The Plate

-- Robert leads Chicago with 122 hits, batting .266 this season with 64 extra-base hits.
+- Robert leads Chicago in total hits (123) this season while batting .265 with 65 extra-base hits.

-- Among the qualifying hitters in MLB action, he ranks 54th in batting average, 94th in on-base percentage, and seventh in slugging.
+- Among qualified hitters in MLB, he ranks 56th in batting average, 94th in on-base percentage, and sixth in slugging.

-- In 37.5% of his games this season, Robert has picked up at least one RBI.
-In 15 of those games (12.5%) he recorded more than one RBI, while accounting for three or more of his team's runs in five contests.
+- In 46 games this season (38.0%), Robert has picked up an RBI, and in 16 of those games (13.2%) he had two or more.
+He has also driven home three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.